FreeTTSFreeTTS

 Up to 30 clips per merge

-Timeline holds clips you already generated.
-After each Single or Dialogue render, click 'Add to Timeline' below the audio player.
-Drag clips to reorder, set pause-after for each (0–10s), preview individual clips, and merge into one continuous MP3 when ready.
+An overlay panel (not a separate mode).
+It holds clips you already generated.
+After each Single voice or Dialogue render, click 'Add to Timeline' below the audio player.
+Reorder clips, set pause-after for each (0–10s), preview individual clips, and merge into one continuous MP3 when ready.
 Useful for multi-scene projects: intro narration → dialogue scene 1 → narrator break → dialogue scene 2 → outro.

 Output: One continuous MP3 with all clips and pauses baked in.